We work together with governments and communities to contribute to sustainable growth, create jobs and invest in people.

 - Energy transition: strengthening the role of energy in achieving sustainable growth; addressing climate change and the need for access to energy for the citizens of the country.

 Executing the strategy

-In addition BP India also contributes to CSR activities implemented by its joint venture partner Reliance Industries Ltd. (RIL) around the upstream project area on the east coast of India.
+- In addition, we also contribute to CSR activities implemented by our joint venture partner Reliance Industries Ltd. (RIL) around their project area on the east coast of India.

 Sorry, nothing found